-Anything that you buy from China should be looked on with suspicion because 72 percent of counterfeit goods in the EU, United States and Japan came exported from China.
-Other counterfeiting hotspots include Turkey, Thailand, Malaysia and Singapore.
+Anything that you buy from China should be looked at with suspicion because 72 percent of counterfeit goods in the EU, the United States, and Japan are exported from China.
+Other counterfeiting hotspots include Turkey, Thailand, Malaysia, and Singapore.

 Exercise caution with any Le Creuset products bought from these countries.
-At the least, make sure that you have bought from an authorised seller.
+At the least, make sure that you have bought from an authorized seller.

 Unfortunately, counterfeit products have become increasingly harder to distinguish because of the growing sophistication, but knowing a few things about the differences can ensure that you don’t blow your money on a counterfeit.

-Counterfeits will always have a lower quality to them because they were made to deceive.
+Counterfeits will always have lower quality because they were made to deceive.

 Con artists will never put the same level of effort into these products that a real Le Creuset product has in it.

-Buying from authorised vendors mitigate the risk, but you should still be alert to potential scams.
+Buying from authorized vendors mitigates the risk, but you should still be alert to potential scams.